MicrosoftDocs/visualstudio-docs/docs/python/unit-testing.md

 Python uses unit tests extensively to validate scenarios while designing a program.
 Python Tools for Visual Studio(PTVS)  includes support for discovering, executing, and debugging unit tests within the context of your development process, rather than needing to run them separately.

-This topic provides a brief outline of unit testing capabilites in Visual Studio with Python.
+This topic provides a brief outline of unit testing capabilities in Visual Studio with Python.
 For more on unit testing in general, see [Unit Test Your Code](../test/unit-test-your-code.md).

 ## Discovering and viewing tests